freepik-company/binwatch/README.md

   # Sync worker time in milliseconds to sync the ring nodes when a new node is added or removed from the ring
   sync_worker_time_ms: 300

+  # Health check configuration for the hashring
+  health_check:
+    # Health check type.
+Supported types are http and icmp
+    type: icmp
+    # Just needed for http health check.
+The path to check the health of the server
+    # path: "/health"
+    # Timeout in seconds for the health check
+    timeout: 1

   # For static ring discovery we need to define the server names that are part of the ring
   static_ring_discovery:
     hosts: